 Not usually.
 Traditional caramel is made with dairy butter and heavy cream.
 I personally have a difficult time finding any store bought vegan caramel.

 No, a food processor is not going to be able to blend this completely smooth.
 I also do not recommend using the Ninja blender with the blade up the stem because that is going to have the same problem.
 It will be gritty.

 I buy them at Costco, but I have seen them in smaller packages at most grocery stores.
 They are usually found in the produce section.

 The caramel syrup at Starbucks is vegan, but the caramel drizzle they put on top of drinks is not.
-If you want a true caramel Frapp experience, you’ll have to bring your own drizzle sauce (like this one!) and vegan whipped cream.
+If you want a true caramel Frapp experience, you’ll have to bring your own vegan caramel sauce (like this one!) and vegan whipped cream.

-- Really make sure it’s super silky smooth.
+- Really make sure the vegan caramel is super silky smooth.
 Over blending this really isn’t a concern so err on the side of caution here and blend more than you think you need.

-- Enjoy this caramel hot and cold.
+- Enjoy this vegan caramel hot and cold.
 It’s really good both ways!